justy989/ce_old/README.md

 N|goto previous search match
 v|visual mode
 V|visual line mode
+o|insert a new line and move the cursor
-m|set mark in register (next character typed) m?|view mark registers q|record macro to a register (next character typed)
+O|insert a new line before the cursor and move the cursor m|set mark in register (next character typed) m?|view mark registers q|record macro to a register (next character typed)